koengr/QCforBusiness/_essentials/quantum.md

 ---
 layout: default
-title: "An introduction to the quantum world"
+title: "1.
+An introduction to the quantum world"
 nav_order: 2
 ---